y-scope/yscope-log-viewer/docs/src/dev-guide/index.md

 :link: building
 Building
 ^^^
-Docs about building the application.
+Docs about building the viewer.
 :::

 :::{grid-item-card}